Updated: Aug 31

 This was the time I should do some in-house stuff, but the sun was shining, the air was warm, and I wanted to go outside.

-If I had stayed in to work, I would have felt irritable, even angry; so I went out, which turned my should into a should have, and I was left with an underlying feeling of unease (a bit of guilt).
+If I had stayed in to work, I would have felt irritable, even angry; so I went out, which turned my should into a should have, and I was left with an underlying feeling of unease (guilt).

 Do you think I am over-reacting, dramatizing?

-When I do quit, my should becomes yet another should have and I again feel as if I am doing something wrong.
+When I do quit, my should becomes yet another should have (kept going) and I again feel as if I have done something wrong.

 And then there is my Father.
 Most will agree that I should love him, which too often means that I should not have any negative feelings toward him.
 If a negative feeling does come up, my should not tries hard to keep me from acknowledging it.